Daniel Purvis

-Junior career
+Gymnastics career

-During his time as a junior he came 4th in the team for Great Britain at the Junior European Championships in Greece in 2006.
+During his time as a junior, he came 4th in the team for Great Britain at the Junior European Championships in Greece in 2006.
 Two years later in Lausanne he helped the British team win the gold medal, and individually won the all-around silver at the Junior European Championships again.

-Senior career

 2010

-In 2010, Purvis became the British men's all-around champion with Samuel Hunter.
-In the same year, he attended the European Gymnastics Championships in Birmingham, UK, and won a silver medal as part of the British team, and a bronze medal on floor.
-At the World Gymnastics Championships in Rotterdam, Netherlands, he won another bronze medal on floor.
+As a senior in 2010, Purvis co-won the British all-around title alongside Samuel Hunter.
+In the same year, he attended the European Gymnastics Championships in Birmingham, and won a silver medal as part of the British team, and a bronze medal on floor exercise.
+At the 2010 World Championships in Rotterdam, he won another bronze medal on floor exercise.

 2011

 In 2011, Purvis once again won the all-around title in the British Championships.
-He earned a bronze medal in the all-around competition at the European Gymnastics Championships in Berlin, Germany; and won the 2011 FIG World Cup Event in Glasgow, beating Philipp Boy who later pipped him to 4th place at the World Championships in Tokyo.
+He earned a bronze medal in the all-around competition at the European Gymnastics Championships in Berlin, Germany; and won the 2011 FIG World Cup Event in Glasgow, beating Philipp Boy, who later pipped him to 4th place at the World Championships in Tokyo.
 At the World Championships In October, Great Britain's Men's team hoped to qualify to the 2012 Summer Olympics but had a surprisingly awful time in the preliminary rounds.
-Despite his teammates making several costly mistakes and falls, Purvis was a steady rock for the team performing consistently in every event, qualifying for the all-around finals.
+Despite his teammates making several costly mistakes and falls, Purvis was a steady rock for the team, performing consistently in every event, qualifying for the all-around finals.
 He came fourth in the all-around competition, missing out on a medal by 0.323 marks.
 His performances in the World Cup competitions meant that he was the overall winner for the World Cup Series in 2011.